It's not a question of faith... it's a matter of politics

 In the coming weeks and months we will perhaps find ourselves in a better position to appraise Nicola Sturgeon’s legacy.
 Personally, the events of the last few days - which I will come to in a moment - have convinced me that her greatest achievement was the cultivation of an image of the SNP as a united party of social progressives, and that her biggest single failure was the lack of succession planning.

-Secondly, we have seen the equally surprising but altogether more ironic situation in which the Free Church of Scotland has suddenly decided it cares about liberal values.
-Seemingly oblivious to its own historic attitudes towards other Christian denominations, the FCoS has railed against what it decries as “anti-Christian intolerance”
+Secondly, we have seen the equally surprising but altogether more ironic situation in which the Free Church of Scotland (FCoS) has suddenly decided it cares about liberal values.
+Seemingly oblivious to its own historic attitudes towards other Christian denominations, the FCoS has railed against what it decries as “anti-Christian intolerance”.

 This is, of course, entirely due to the Kate Forbes saga.
 So, just in case you’ve somehow managed to avoid the news for the last ten days or so, here’s what’s happened so far.